wtlin1228/blog/content/blog/0024-typescript-congress-2022/index.md

 ### The confusing part about unions and intersections

-Union of object types:
+- Union of object types:
   - Can hold the union of values form constituent types
   - Allow access to an **intersection** of members

-Intersection of object types
+- Intersection of object types:
   - Can hold values in the intersection of constituent types
   - Allow access to a **union** of members

 ### Filtering a union of objects

 - Use a conditional
-- Intersections also do the hob
+- Intersections also do the job
-  - Mostly
+  - Mostly 😁

 ```ts
 type Shape =